Amebis/eduVPN/doc/Deployment.md

-# Deployment of eduVPN Client for Windows
+# Deployment of eduVPN and Let's Connect!
+Clients for Windows

-This document describes deploying the eduVPN Client for Windows only.
+This document describes deploying the eduVPN and Let's Connect!
+Clients for Windows only.
 For eduVPN server setup see [eduVPN Documentation](https://github.com/eduvpn/documentation).

+eduVPN and Let's Connect! clients are the same client targeted for a different audience.
+While their UI is different, the setup is identical.
+Therefore, the remainder of this document will reference "eduVPN" only for readability.

 Basic knowledge of GPO or SCCM is required.